bluccino/old-tutorial/README.md

 ## Is Bluccino Free?

 If you don't make money with Bluccino you don't have to give us money.
-If you are making money with Bluccino, give us a little money for the value we provide you!
+If you are making money with Bluccino, give us a little back for the value we provide you!
 Does this seem fair?
-If you use Bluccino you need a license for it, but such license is free for you in case of non-commercial use.
+If you use Bluccino you need a license for it, and you should be aware that such license is free for you in case of non-commercial use.
 And for commercial use the license is afforable, especially you are a start-up company.

 ## Want to see Bluccino in Action?